StephenLockard/CRT-Shared/README.md

 # CRT Demo Assets

-This is a repository of shared demo assets for the CRT team.
+This is a repository of shared demo assets for Copado Robotic Testing.

 ## Details